What is Meiro Events and how it works

 To identify the user, Meiro Events looks for user id cookies.
-In cases when a cookie can not be found Meiro Events look for it in the local storage (browser's permanent storage).
-It is important to know that often users delete cookies but do not clear local storage, therefore the information stored there is safer.
+In cases when a cookie can not be found, Meiro Events look for it in the local storage (the browser's persistent storage).
+It is essential to know that users often delete cookies but do not clear local storage, therefore, the information stored there is safer.

 Meiro Events server stores and enriches the events from the information collected from a website.

-Usually, the request-response model browser asks the server and gets a response as a stateless protocol.
+Usually, in the request-response model, a browser asks the server and gets a response as a stateless protocol.
 Every request-response is isolated and does not have a context of previous requests and responses.
-So If one wishes to know that those two different events are from the same browser we can not be said from the server-side.
+So If one wishes to know that two different events come from the same browser, this cannot be seen from the server-side.

-Meiro Events is tracking an identified individual known only to you, instead of ‘an audience’.
+Meiro Events tracks an identified individual known only to you instead of ‘an audience’.

 - Brave (privacy-focused browser),

 All those browsers have uBlock Origin, AdBlock, and Ghostery installed (where available).